Compliments (Band of Horses song)

 "Compliments" is the first single from Band of Horses' third album Infinite Arms, which was released on April 1, 2010.
 It failed to chart, but was a radio hit, particularly in Seattle, WA where the band formed.

+Music video

+The release of "Compliments" was accompanied by a music video that "features lots of nature-y photos", which was compared to the end of Michael Jackson's "Black or White" video.